#1 Ranked Children’s Hospital by U.S. News & World Report

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

-Like many congenital heart conditions, atrioventricular canal defect isn’t actually a single defect, but rather a group or cluster of closely associated defects in various combinations and with varying degrees of severity:
+Like many congenital heart conditions, AV canal defect isn’t actually a single defect but rather a group of closely-associated defects in various combinations and with varying degrees of severity: